trueos/pcbsd/src-qt5/docs/controlpanel.rst

 For example, to see a listed of the supported filesystems, use::

  pc-sysconfig supportedfilesystems
- FAT, NTFS, EXT, EXT4, CD9660, UFS, REISERFS, XFS, UDF
+ FAT, NTFS, EXT, CD9660, UFS, REISERFS, XFS, UDF, ZFS

 .. index:: keyboard
 .. _PC-BSD Keyboard Settings: